Barrie Bike Bet.

 The distance by car from our house was 220 km, but that was driving on major highways all the way.
 I began to research another route using back roads which would easily add close to 50 km’s if not more to the ride.
 I mapped out the route with the elevations; it was for the most part uphill all the way.
 I could only use roadmaps since there was no Google Earth back in the mid ’90s.

 I quickly realized that planning a safe route would be very difficult.
 I was unfamiliar with many of the side roads, county roads and concessions that I would need to ride on.
-Some were dirt or gravel roads and were not even paved.
-Also part of the ride would see riding on Hwy 11, a busy major highway for about an hour.
+Some were dirt or gravel roads and were not even paved and part of the ride would see me riding on Hwy 11, a busy major highway for about an hour.
 Although I was very eager to attempt this twelve plus hour ride, it just seemed impossible especially since I would be riding alone.
 As well Bonnie thought it was too dangerous and she was very unsupportive of me even attempting the ride.

 I put the maps of my route in a folder after I too began to realize it was probably unsafe to ride that far alone.
 There was absolutely no one I knew at the time who would even consider doing a ride that long with me.
 Most of my friends didn’t even own a bike and the ones who did thought I was crazy for even suggesting it.